murrant/timeseries-php/.junie/guidelines.md

 4. Create a driver class that extends `AbstractTimeSeriesDB`
 5. Set up the driver to be resolved by the container
 6. Add tests for your driver
-   - Create a directory under `tests/Drivers` for your driver tests (e.g., `tests/Drivers/NewDriver`)
-   - Create unit tests for your driver class, configuration class, and query builder
-   - Create integration tests including setting up a docker container for the integration tests
 7. Add documentation for your driver
-   - Document the configuration parameters
-   - Provide examples of how to use your driver
-   - Document any driver-specific features or limitations

 Example of registering a new driver: